SpecFact CLI Documentation

 It is especially useful when:

-- AI-assisted or “vibe-coded” work needs more rigor
+- AI-assisted or “vibe-coded” work needs bloat cleanup and stronger validation

 - brownfield and legacy code need trustworthy reverse-engineered understanding of existing systems